symfony2admingenerator/symfony2admingenerator.github.com/documentation/generators.markdown

 # Choose your generator

-Each orm/odm have is generator service.
+Each orm/odm can provide their own generator service that can replace the admingenerator.

-And because it's a service you can easylly change to use your own and why not generate other things wich is not an admin.
+Thereby greatly increasing the scope and flexibility including things which are not strictly for an admin site.

 ## Propel